Stralsund dugouts: Destruction and consequences

 In March 2009, the World Heritage advisory board of the city of Stralsund submitted a request to the Schwerin office, regarding the current state of the boats and asking when the boats would be returned to Stralsund.
 The city was planning to present the boats as part of a special exhibition, but was informed that they had been destroyed.
 The acting head of the office, Michael Bednorz, stated that the archaeological finds had already been destroyed in 2004.
 An undergraduate project had been underway since 2008 at HTW Berlin to try to salvage some aspect of the boats.

 Klaus-Michael Körner, an SPD representative in the Landtag of Mecklenburg-Vorpommern, accused the former head of the state office for heritage management, Friedrich Lüth, of responsibility for the destruction of the artefacts.
 Lüth denied these accusations and declared that he had first been notified of the boats' destruction on 11 March 2009.
-In fact, Lüth had written to the stte ministry of culture on 5 June 2002, "finally, I must remind you of the urgency of the situation.
+In fact, Lüth had written to the state ministry of culture on 5 June 2002, "finally, I must remind you of the urgency of the situation.
 The dugouts are beginning to decay!" and on 16 July 2002, "The sensational finds... are generally in a dire state.
 If no thing is done soon, it will no longer be possible to conserve these finds."
 In March 2009, Lüth stated that all appropriate measures had been taken for the preservation of the boats immediately after their discovery in 2002.
 He further stated that the dugouts had not already dried out in 2004, stating that "until 2005, they were regularly sprayed."
 However, he stated that after the partial collapse of the building, the finds had "probably been forgotten."
 He also stated in an interview on NDR 1 Radio MV that the boats were not completely lost, "the small fragments of the dugouts are not at all unsalvageably lost.
 It is just that they are no longer preserved in a moist condition."
 He claimed that they were evenly dried and thus remained in a stable condition.

 In the middle of March 2009, the State prosecutor's office of Schwerin began investigating whether criminal negligence had taken place.
 Proceedings were abandoned in September 2009 as a result of the statute of limitations.

 A special commission established by the state government concluded in May 2009 that the dugouts had been destroyed as a result of improper storage.
 They placed the responsibility for this on the leadership of the state office at the time.
 They also found that the ministry of culture had not fulfilled its duty of oversight in the years 2002 to 2004.